 Teeth have the ability to self-medicate, as the saliva in the mouth contains properties which can “remineralise” the affected enamel coating, but even this – on its own – isn’t enough to stop the powerful force of the acid.
-You need to work hard to stop this acid erosion causing decay and cavities and ruining your pearly white smile.
+You need to work hard to prevent this acid erosion causing decay and cavities and ruining your pearly white smile.

-You mustn’t compromise on your oral hygiene and there are a few daily routines which you need to practice to stay committed to your teeth’s good health.
+You mustn’t compromise on your oral hygiene, and there are a few daily routines which you need to practice to stay committed to your teeth’s good health.
 You should brush your teeth twice a day, in the morning and before you go to bed.
 Use a water pick or dental floss to get to the areas which a toothbrush cannot reach.
-You need to eradicate all the food particles that are loitering, as when these are broken down by the bacteria, they will produce the acid which will corrode your teeth.
-It also helps to use a mouthwash twice a day as well.
+You need to eradicate all the food particles that are loitering, as when these are broken down by the bacteria, they will produce the acid which will destroy your teeth.
+It also helps to use mouthwash twice a day as well.